CAMBI-tech/BciPy/bcipy/acquisition/README.md

 Downsampling order.
 Default value = 2
 #### Usage:

 Pass an input eeg np.array that is a matrix where every row is a channels data.
-For example a two channel EEG sequence could be:
+For example a two channel EEG inquiry could be:

 ```python
 input_seq = np.array([[1, 4, ...],